DavidePatria/rtabmap_fast_planner_px4/README.md

 where vehicle can be *iris_depth*, which is the normal depth camera equipped iris from px4, which requires a modified rcS file to fuse slam position and deactivate geolocalization.

+Using two different terminal inside the container (be sure to build and source the right workspace) launch the planner and the visualizer (which is already setup properly for fast-planner

+`roslaunch plan_manage kino_replan.launch`
+`roslaunch plan_manage rviz.launch`